ryc9092/exposeNgrokTunnels/README.md

 ### Usage
 1. Get google app password for send email
 2. Edit emailConfiguration.yaml and add google app password to it
-3. Setup systemd service ExecStart=/path/to/python3 /path/to/main.py
+3. Setup systemd service ExecStart=/path/to/python3 /path/to/main.py --config /path/to/config.yaml